codegenixdev/tanstack-router-tutorial/script.md

 ```

 add start and end console log for $country loader then inside contact-us add preload="intent" and show when hover what happens and also show at app.tsx that can be globally config
+also add and show devtools to root.tsx and explain a little what happens

 ```tsx $city.tsx
 import { getCities } from "@/lib/mock";